Lickey Hills: Ownership

 The hills had been a royal hunting reserve belonging to the Manor of Bromsgrove.
 Free public open access began in 1888 when Rednal Hill was bought by the Birmingham Society for the Preservation of Open Space.
 The Society then presented it to the City of Birmingham in trust.
 Pinfield Wood and Bilberry Hill were then leased at a nominal rent.
-Beacon Hill was bought by Edward, George and Henry Cadbury in 1907 and then given to the City of Birmingham.
+Beacon Hill was bought by Edward, George and Henry Cadbury in 1907 and then gifted to the City of Birmingham.
 Cofton Hill, Lickey Warren and Pinfield Wood were bought in 1920.
 The final stage in restoring public access to the area was the purchase of the Rose Hill Estate from the Cadbury family in 1923.
 Although fully owned and maintained by Birmingham City Council, only a small part of the Lickey Hills Country Park is within its boundary, the rest being in Worcestershire.

 Geography

 The Lickey Hills consist of two parallel ranges with a valley between.
-The Lickey Hills Country Park of 525 acres (2 km²) belonging to Birmingham City Council and a golf club covers part of the hills.
+The Lickey Hills Country Park of 525 acres (2 km2) belonging to Birmingham City Council and a golf club covers part of the hills.
 The lower range, known as the Lickey Ridge, consists of three hard quartzite hilltops, Rednal Hill, Bilberry Hill and Cofton Hill.
 The higher range consists of Rose Hill, Beacon Hill (298 m) and Stock Hill.